syncfusion-content/wpf-docs/wpf/SfDateTimeRangeNavigator/Interactivity.md

 <tr>
 <td>
 LeftThumbStyle</td><td>
-Used to define the style for left thumb of the Navigator</td></tr>
+Defines the style for the left thumb of the navigator.</td></tr>
 <tr>
 <td>
 RightThumbStyle</td><td>
-Used to define the style for right thumb of the Navigator</td></tr>
+Defines the style for the right thumb of the navigator.</td></tr>
 <tr>
 <td>
 LineStyle</td><td>
-Used to define the style for line in the left or right thumb</td></tr>
+Defines the style for line in the left or right thumb.</td></tr>
 <tr>
 <td>
 SymbolTemplate</td><td>
-Used to define the style for symbol placed in the left or right thumb</td></tr>
+Defines the style for symbol placed in the left or right thumb.</td></tr>
 </table>

 {% tabs %}